SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ### Classes vs. objects as parameters

-There is a subtle but important point about the kind of the parameters.
-Indeed, we may wonder whether it is better to pass a class or an instance as parameter of a test.
-Theoritically there is not much difference between passing a class or an object.
+There is a subtle but important point about the kind of parameters.
+Indeed, we may wonder whether it is better to pass a class or an instance as a parameter of a test.
+Theoretically, there is not much difference between passing a class or an object.
-However in practice there is a difference because when we pass an object, as in the following configuration, the framework does not recreate the object during each test execution.
-Therefore if your object accumulates information, then such information will be shared amongs your tests and this is a bad idea.
+However, in practice, there is a difference because when we pass an object, as in the following configuration, the framework does not recreate the object during each test execution.
+Therefore if your object accumulates information, then such information will be shared among your tests and this is a bad idea.

 ```
 CbkDlittleImporterTest class >> testParameters